DigitalBox98/SimpleExtJSApp/README.md

 # SimpleExtJSApp
 Simple ExtJS Application for DSM 7.0 <br>
+This part includes a test.cgi, which is verifying the authentication of the current user under DSM. <br> The CGI must be called via an Ajax request to the "/webman/3rdparty/simpleextjsapp/test.cgi" URL <br><br>

 # Synology DSM 7.0
 The Synology DSM 7.0 client part is based on ExtJS 3.4 library <br><br>